Breast Reduction Scars

 Most importantly, you should follow all post-operative instructions from your surgeon to ensure you are taking optimal care of your incisions.
 This includes attending follow-up appointments that allow your surgeon to monitor your healing.

-If you are not happy with the appearance of your breast reduction scars after they have had the chance to fully heal, Dr. Zemmel may recommend non-surgical treatments, such as laser scar removal, to lighten them and minimize their overall appearance.
-Should you develop more significant and/or raised scarring, he may recommend scar revision surgery as an effective treatment method.
+If you are not happy with the appearance of your breast reduction scars after they have had the chance to fully heal, Dr. Zemmel or Dr. Reddy may recommend non-surgical treatments, such as laser scar removal, to lighten them and minimize their overall appearance.
+Should you develop more significant and/or raised scarring, they may recommend scar revision surgery as an effective treatment method.